irisonia/ServicePathMapper/README.md

 1. **Clone the repository:**
 git clone https://github.com/irisonia/ServicePathMapper

-2. **Navigate to the project directory (where "pyproject.toml" is located):**
+2. **Navigate to the project directory** (where "pyproject.toml" is located):
 cd servicepathmapper

 3. **Install the requirements and the program in editable mode:**
-pip install -r requirements.txt pip install -e .
+pip3 install -r requirements.txt
+pip3 install -e .

 ---

 ## Usage

-1. **Navigate to the project directory (where "pyproject.toml" is located):**
+1. **Navigate to the project directory** (where "pyproject.toml" is located):
 cd servicepathmapper

 2. **Run the program:**